rak-n-rok/Krake/docs/dev/docker.rst

 bundles.
 These configuration files are required and should be passed via the script's ``--config`` argument.
-The configuration file could be crafted by hand, using the `docker/docker.yaml.template` as a base example, or it can be generated using the `krake_generate_config` script, which is used to generate all Krake configuration files.
+The configuration file could be crafted by hand, using the `docker/docker.yaml.template` as a base example, or it can be generated using the `krake/scripts/krake_generate_config` script, which is used to generate all Krake configuration files.

 You can generate the minimal recommended configuration as follows:

 .. code:: bash

-    krake_generate_config --dst docker docker/docker.yaml.template --api-host krake-api --etcd-host krake-db
+    krake/scripts/krake_generate_config --dst docker docker/docker.yaml.template --api-host krake-api --etcd-host krake-db

 The above command generates the `docker/docker.yaml` configuration file.
 By applying it with the following command, the docker bundle for the target infrastructure will